LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

 over a previously loaded complementing category for the same object thus allowing patching a previous patch if necessary.

-When replacing a predicate definition, it is possible to call the overriden definition in the object from the new definition in the category by using the :ref:`call_in_this_1` control construct.
+When replacing a predicate definition, it is possible to call the overridden definition in the object from the new definition in the category by using the :ref:`call_in_this_1` control construct.
 This construct is only meaningful when used within categories and requires a compile time bound goal argument,